 Borrowers can sometimes secure tracker mortgage deals with very low rates of interest, and a benefit of this is normally seen when the base rate reduces.
 This normally means your mortgage payments will reduce too.

 A good idea while your tracker mortgage rate is low, is to take the opportunity to overpay on your mortgage.
 This will help reduce the overall capital faster and shorten the total length of time it take you to pay off your mortgage.
 This in turn will cut the amount of interest you pay on the mortgage overall.

 Providing you have a traditional tracker linked to the Bank of England base rate, your rate is not dependent on the whim of your lender, it is only affected by changes in the Bank of England base rate.

 It is essential to speak to someone who can advise you on the most appropriate solution to suit your individual needs, as a tracker rate mortgage may not be suitable for everyone, especially if you are looking for stability in your mortgage payments.

-Our mortgage brokers at JF Financial Associates have years of experience behind them, so there is no one in a better position to provide you with the impartial advice.
-Call us on 0845 508 8588 and let us help you find the most appropriate mortgage to suit you!
+Our mortgage brokers at JF Financial Associates have years of experience behind them, so there is no one in a better position to provide you with the right advice.
+Call us on 0345 508 8588 and let us help you find the most appropriate mortgage to suit you!